donald-admin/hello-world/README.md

 # hello-world

-# This is my first  github repo.
+I am starting out in programming and would like to take the time to explain about myself.
+I am donald and I am a Sysadmin.
-I am Donald and I am new to programming.
-I acome from a sysadmin background and I'm learning to code
+This is the first git project I have done